 In a normal year, I’d manage to escape the USA 1-2 times and SC about 4-6 times.
 This is in addition to the trips around the state I’d make–usually for hiking–but often just a little mental health break.
 Even with grad school cutting into the time available to travel, I had at least four trips planned for 2020.
 Enter coronavirus aka SARS Co-V 2.

-As an ‘essential’ worker, I’ve been manage to keep my job.
-And as such, I’ve been able to leave the house three days a week.
-I’ve tried to schedule any grocery runs or other essential supply gathering for after work so I don’t have to make any extra trips outside the house.
+As an ‘essential’ worker, I’ve managed to keep my job.
+So while everyone else is talking about furlough and being stuck at home, I cannot relate.
+And as a RN, I’ve been able to continue to leave the house three days a week.
+I schedule all grocery runs or other essential supply gathering for after work so I don’t have to make any extra trips outside the house.
 I’ve become a huge fan of curbside pickup and on-line ordering.
 After 5 months of going nowhere but work, I was ready for a little change in latitude to change my attitude.

 The New Normal: Planning a Socially/Physically Distant Vacation

 Corona cases in the south are still high, however, with appropriate precautions, changing scenery would pose no more risk than being out and about in my home area, and for this vacation, my parents would be tagging along [or I’d be tagging along with them however you want to view it].
 Anyone else have parents so set in their ways it takes an act of congress to get them to change anything from their normal routine?
 No?
 Just me.
 Well let me tell you, it’s exhausting trying to incorporate even small changes.
 The first change involved going two weeks later than their ‘normal’ time.
 They usually go to Tybee Island the first week in August and have been for the last 20+ years.